Joe Burgess: Return to Wigan

 Burgess returned to Wigan in 2017 after the Roosters agreed to grant a release.

 Burgess scored a try on his second début for Wigan on 11 February against Salford Red Devils as the Warriors opened their defence of their Super League title with a 26-16 win.
-Burgess would also score a hat trick as Wigan won the World Club Challenge for a record fourth time as they defeated the Cronulla Sharks 22-6 on 19 February, becoming the second player in the history of the competition to score a hat trick in the game.
+Burgess would also score a hat trick as Wigan won the World Club Challenge for a record fourth time as they defeated the Cronulla-Sutherland Sharks 22-6 on 19 February, becoming the second player in the history of the competition to score a hat trick in the game.

 He made his return for the club at Salford Red Devils in Round 1 of Super League where he scored a try thanks to a George Williams grubber kick.
 A week later he scored a hat-trick to help Wigan win a record breaking fourth World title.
 He continued his sensational start to the season with two tries against Widnes before an injury in the Round 4 fixture against Leigh Centurions ruled him out for six weeks.
 He returned on Good Friday to face old rivals St. Helens where thanks to kicks from halfback Williams he scored a brace.
 Due to the injury crisis at Wigan he was forced to play at centre for several matches however that didn't affect his scoring ability as he scored another brace against the Catalans Dragons in Round 11 to take his tally to 10 for the season in all competitions.

 In their first Challenge Cup fixture of the year he scored another brace of tries one from his own kick through and the other from second rower Liam Farrell's kick.
 At the Magic Weekend in Newcastle he collected a high bomb from captain O'Loughlin to gain a draw in a dramatic match but Williams could not convert to win the game.
 Round 15 saw Warriors travel to St Helens where he scored off the back of yet another Williams grubber kick.
 Tries in the away defeats at Hull FC, and Leigh Centurions followed before a brace in the Challenge Cup quarter final at Warrington Wolves.

 Round 20 saw Burgess get his 19th and 20th tries of the season before scoring a hat-trick in the south of France against the Catalans Dragons.
 He suffered by his standards a drought and did not score for the next five matches before his 7th brace of the season in the third round of the Super 8's against Salford.
 His last try of the season came in the Challenge Cup final against Hull FC, his try coming as late consolation after a Liam Farrell cut out pass found him on the wing at Wembley Stadium.

 Burgess played in the 2020 Super League Grand Final which Wigan lost 8-4 against St Helens.